AlexandreGaubil/bulk_RNA_seq_tutorial/code/README.md

 s11=/gpfs/data/mcnerney-lab/liuweihan/SNK015/merged/MMc-11_S11_L005_R1_001_merged.fastq.gz
 s12=/gpfs/data/mcnerney-lab/liuweihan/SNK015/merged/MMc-12_S12_L005_R1_001_merged.fastq.gz

-### specify the output directory and where you would like to put the log file, which logs all the steps of the job running, for debugging purposes.
+# Specify the output directory and where you would like to put the log file, which logs all the steps of the job running, for debugging purposes.
 out=/gpfs/data/mcnerney-lab/liuweihan/SNK015/merged/fastqc
 log=/gpfs/data/mcnerney-lab/liuweihan/SNK015/merged/fastqc/fastqc.log

-### main command
+# Main command
 fastqc -t 8 -o $out $s1 $s2 $s3 $s4 $s5 $s6 $s7 $s8 $s9 $s10 $s11 $s12 2> $log
 ```

-**alternatively, you could implement fastqc locally in R using the fastqcr package.
-Please see the file fastqc_in_R.Rmd for details**
+**Alternatively, you could implement `fastqc` locally in R using the `fastqcr` package.
+Please see the file `fastqc_in_R.Rmd` for details.**

-## 2.STAR
+## 2. STAR

-**first, make a customized reference genome for STAR aligner.This only needs to be done once for each genome.
+**First, make a customized reference genome for STAR aligner.
+This only needs to be done once for each genome.
 You can also find ready-to-use ref genomes on STAR websites.
-In this experiment we constructed a mm10 reference genome which can differentiate CUX1 vs Casp.**
+In this experiment we constructed a mm10 reference genome which can differentiate CUX1 from Casp.**
 ```
 STAR --runThreadN 8 \
 --runMode genomeGenerate \